CraigWatt/craig-watt-website/README.md

-## this is a project that prioritises component-driven-development
+## this is a project that priorities component-driven-development

 ## Evolving tree explanation